Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning: Regret Lower Bound

 \begin{theorem}[Lower bound result] Let $\tilde{D} := \min\{ \Dmax, \frac{H}{4}, \frac{B}{2}, \frac{S}{4} - 1\} = \Ocal(\Dmax \land B) $.
 Suppose $\tilde{D} \ge c$ for some absolute constant $c$, $H \ge 8 + 4 \log_A S$, and $K \ge \frac{1}{24} \tilde{D}SA \log \tilde{D}$.
 Then, for any algorithm, there exists a CDMDP instance with $S$ states, $A$ actions, time horizon $H$, and delay length $\Dmax$ with branching factor at most $B$ such that the expected regret of the algorithm for $K$ episodes is at least $\Omega \bigl( H\sqrt{\tilde{D} SAK (\log \tilde{D})^{-1}} \bigr)$. \end{theorem}

 As CDMDPs (constant delay) are special cases of SDMDPs (stochastic delay), the theorem applies to SDMDPs as well.

-The hard instance and the analysis for the standard MDP setting by \citet{domingues2021episodic} naturally apply to SDMDPs, which yield a lower bound of $\Omega(H\sqrt{SAK})$ for the time-homogeneous setting.
+A lower bound of $\Omega(H\sqrt{SAK})$ can be immediately derived using the hard instance and the analysis for the standard MDP setting by \citet{domingues2021episodic}, as they naturally apply to SDMDPs.
 From this bound, we show that an additional factor of $\Dmax^{1/2}$ is necessary in the delayed setting, implying that as the delay becomes longer, the problem becomes statistically harder.
 Together with \cref{thm:known delay}, these results establish a tight minimax regret bound up to logarithmic factors, characterizing that the optimal dependence on delay is $\Dmax^{1/2}$. \cref{thm:unknown delay} also meets this lower bound when $\Ddelay \le B$.
 We note that the regret lower bound of $\Omega( \sqrt{H\Dmax SAK})$ by \citet{chen2023efficient}\footnote{Proposition 4.3 in \citet{chen2023efficient} states a regret lower bound of $\Omega(H\sqrt{\Dmax SAK})$ for the time-\emph{inhomogeneous} setting, which is translated to $\Omega(\sqrt{H\Dmax SAK})$ for the time-homogeneous setting we consider.} is worse than the standard bound since $\Dmax \le H$.

-In the proof, we utilize the following lower bound for estimating the $\ell_1$-norm of a vector, which may be of independent interest.
+For the proof of \cref{thm:regret lower bound}, we design a novel structure named \textit{CodeMDP}, which is a CDMDP with delay length $D$ whose learning complexity increases with $D$.
+The agent is supposed to find a correct sequence of $D$ actions that maximizes the reward.
+Using the structure of the CodeMDP, we reduce an $\ell_1$-norm estimation problem of a $d$-dimensional vector to solving a CodeMDP with unknown transitions.
+We then establish the following lower bound for estimating the $\ell_1$-norm of a vector, which may be of independent interest.

 \begin{proposition} Let $\thetab \in [-1, 1]^d$.
 At each time step $t$, suppose an index $I_t \sim \Unif([d])$ and a Bernoulli random variable $X_t \sim B(\frac{1 + \theta_{I_t}}{2})$ are revealed.
 Then, the sample complexity for estimating $\frac{1}{d}\| \thetab \|_1$ up to some additive error $\varepsilon$ is at least $\Omega\left( \frac{ d}{\varepsilon^2 \log d} \right)$. \end{proposition}